Ore dock: History

 In 1911 another iron ore loading dock was built: the wooden frame work was replaced with a concrete and steel frame work.
 The new iron ore loading dock at Marquette was 1200 feet long; 75 feet high; and 60 feet wide.
-Four railroad tracks ran across the top and there was storage space inside the bottom concrete part for 60,000 tons of iron ore.
+Four railroad tracks ran along the top and there was storage space inside the bottom concrete part for 60,000 tons of iron ore.
 The new ore loading dock incorporated a concrete bottom half with a light steel frame work on top, replacing the wooden supports previously used.
 While this structure was more expensive to build than previous iron ore loading docks, the builders claimed the new construction would hold up far longer than the old construction method.
 Schooners started to feature regularly spaced hatch covers, which sped up loading.
 But steamers of the day were not well adapted for bulk cargoes such as iron ore.
 They did not have hatches through their decks.
 Instead they had gangways through the sides.
 So ore shipments were loaded via wheelbarrows through the gangways.
 By having a flat surface on one side and moorings directly under the pockets, schooners could receive the ore directly.
 Steamers moored on the opposite side of the dock for the manual method using wheelbarrows.
 However, unloading was still a laborious hand-powered affair.

 During this period, the iron ore trade was dwarfed by the grain and lumber trade.
 For example, in 1866 about 1,500,000 tons of grain were received at the port of Buffalo, New York, alone.
 Chicago received about 400,000 tons of lumber.
 The amount of iron ore delivered to all Lake Erie ports amounted to only 278,976 gross tons.
 Until 1876, Marquette was the only port on Lake Superior that shipped iron ore to the east.

 After the Civil War, advancement was rapid.
 The Cleveland Iron Mining Company's dock was 30 ft above the lake level and was originally built with 29 schooner pockets and 6 steam boat pockets.
 By 1872, it had been extended an additional 350 ft, providing 54 additional pockets.
 During the 1873 season, the total tonnage of iron ore shipped from the port of Marquette was 1,175,000 tons.

 As additional ore ranges (the Gogebic, Menominee East, and Menominee West) began to be developed, and the US developed more rapidly as an industrial power, other ports also constructed ore docks, primarily on Lake Superior.
 For example, Ashland, Wisconsin, the natural port for the Gogebic Range, had three docks by 1916, the first built by the Milwaukee, Lake Shore and Western Railway in 1884-1885.
 It was 1400 ft long, with 234 pockets, and four tracks on the dock, and could hold 25,000 tons of ore.